Infested: Plot

 Finding Claudia dead, Kaleb and Mathys run back to Jordy, Manon, and Lila, who learn that the spiders belong to the Sicariidae family.
 The infestation worsens: the spiders have grown exponentially and are reproducing rapidly, killing more residents.
 Discovering their escape plan, Gilles attacks them with a baton, and stabs open the sealed shoebox he thinks contains narcotics and is attacked by the spiders inside.
-En route to the parking garage, they carefully tread an infested hallway using the time-sensitive hall light to periodically stop the spiders, but fall back in darkness when police gas and shoot at them, during which Jordy gets caught in a web and urges them to leave him behind.
-Upon learning of the spiders' sensitivity to light, Mathys uses the fireworks to aid their escape to the roof.
+En route to the parking garage, they carefully tread an infested hallway using the time-sensitive hall light to periodically stop the spiders upen learning of the spiders' sensitivity to light, but fall back in darkness when police gas and shoot at them, during which Jordy gets caught in a web and urges them to leave him behind before being killed by significantly larger spiders.
+Mathys uses fireworks to aid their escape to the roof.
 They reach Gilles' room, where Kaleb regrets cutting off his childhood friendship with Jordy; he learns from Lila that even though Jordy ratted him out to the police when Kaleb's pet iguana bit his leg, he would always dismiss it as an accident so that nobody would think badly of him.

 The group resists being apprehended by authorities, but is overwhelmed and taken to the parking garage.
 The lieutenant defends the lockdown, which Kaleb dismisses as a failure, as it did more harm than good.
 Mathys, after revealing he had been bitten, sacrifices himself by charging through the door leading to the infested hallway, igniting a battle between spiders and armed men.
 Lila unties Kaleb, who then tells her to stay in her car while he finds Manon.
 He is reunited, albeit shot in the leg, with Manon.
 They break into a van, where she puts pressure on his wound; they patch up their differences.
 As spiders close in on them, Lila's headlights suddenly shine at them, allowing the siblings to escape with her.
 They are spared by a large spider blocking their path, and Kaleb opens the garage door.

 Later, Manon and Lila tearfully watch the suburb collapse, while Kaleb buries a shoebox containing a childhood photo of him and Jordy in the woods.
 Kaleb takes a spider crawling on his shoulder in the palm of his hand and blows it away.